nickfargo/state/README.md

 ##### Temporality

-* *retained* — (Reserved; not presently implemented.)
-A `retained` state is one that preserves its own internal state, such that, after the state has become no longer active, a subsequent transition targeting that particular state will be automatically redirected to whichever of its descendant states was most recently current.
+* **retained** — A `retained` state is one that preserves its own internal state, such that, after the state has become no longer active, a subsequent transition targeting that particular state will be automatically redirected to whichever of its descendant states was most recently current.

-* *history* — (Reserved; not presently implemented.)
-Marking a state with the `history` attribute causes its internal state to be recorded in a sequential history.
+* **history** — Marking a state with the `history` attribute causes its internal state to be recorded in a sequential history.
 Whereas a `retained` state is concerned only with the most recent internal state, a state’s history can be traversed and altered, resulting in transitions back or forward to previously or subsequently held internal states.

-* *shallow* — (Reserved; not presently implemented.)
-Normally, states that are `retained` or that keep a `history` persist their internal state *deeply*, i.e., with a scope extending over all of the state’s descendant states.
+* **shallow** — Normally, states that are `retained` or that keep a `history` persist their internal state *deeply*, i.e., with a scope extending over all of the state’s descendant states.
 Marking a state `shallow` limits the scope of its persistence to its immediate substates only.

-* *versioned* — (Reserved; not presently implemented.)

 ##### Concurrency